micahwierenga/brief-git-and-github-lesson/readme.md

 Based on what we've talked about, and before you jump into your terminal, discuss the correct commands you would have to use - and the correct order you would need to use them in - to repeat the process of creating a readme.
 Be aware of the "why" and that you may have to use some commands more than once.

+## Branch, Push, Merge, Repeat - Independent Practice

+Time for you to try it.
+With your partner, walk through the steps necessary together, catching each other if either makes any missteps.

+Start by mimicking our example – create a branch to write another readme.

+- `git init`
+- `git add` & `git commit`
+- Create a new branch for the feature you're about to work on
+- Switch to that branch
+- Write some code
+- `git merge` that branch back into your `master`

+Once you've got it down, do the same process again for a bug fix (aka a typo), so you get in the habit of creating branches whenever you need to make changes.

 ## Create a pull request on GitHub - Codealong

 Before you can open a pull request, you must create a branch in your local repository, commit to it, and push the branch to a repository or fork on GitHub.